marcus-wiseman/currency-tech-test/README.md

 See api\v1.

-I didn't bother using https://gbp.fxexchangerate.com/rss.xml, as i already have the codes in the database, so i sourced from this.
+I didn't bother using https://gbp.fxexchangerate.com/rss.xml to source what rates are available to convert, as i already have the codes in the database, so i sourced from this.

 Currently only converts GBP to xxx, though with more data, its simple enouth to ehance the component.